mvolkmann/blog/src/smalltalk.md

 that have a method whose names end with that.
 Those include `Bag`, `Collection`, `Dictionary`, `Heap`, `OrderedCollection`, `SequenceableCollection`, and `SortedCollection`.

+## MessageNotUnderstood Windows

+When a message is sent to an object that doesn't have a corresponding method, a MessageNotUnderstood window is opened.
+This displays a stack trace showing the origin of the message send with the most recent call at the top.

+One option is to implement the missing method.
+To do this:

+- Click the "Create" button.
+- Select the class in which the method will be added.
+- Select a category for the method.
+- Enter an implementation for the method.
+- Press cmd-s to save it.
+- Optionally click the "Proceed" button to resume execution with calling the new method.

 ## Morphs